PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   This delays any query for a domain name with 5 or more consecutive digits in it.
   The second rule drops anything with more than 4 consecutive digits within a .EXAMPLE domain.

-  Note that the query name is presented without a trailing dot to the regex.
+  :Note: that the query name is presented without a trailing dot to the regex.
-  The regex is applied case insensitively.
+  - The regex is applied case insensitively.

   :param string regex: A regular expression to match the traffic on